crookedlungs/mr_b_game_dev_book/src/langs.md

 <Paragraph>This is a paragraph.</Paragraph>
 ```

+---

 ## Stylesheet Languages

-These are used to describe the presentation and design of a document, particularly web pages.
-They control how elements defined by markup languages (like HTML) are displayed, including layout, colors, fonts, and other visual aspects.
+[Stylesheet](./vocabulary.md#stylesheet) languages are used to describe the presentation and design of a document, particularly web pages.
+They control how elements defined by [markup languages](#markup-languages) (like HTML) are displayed, including layout, colors, fonts, and other visual aspects.

 - [CSS (Cascading Style Sheets)]()